alifsemi/sdk-alif/samples/drivers/pm/system_off_idle_timer/README.rst

 Note:
 *****
 * This application runs from ITCM by default.
-To run from the MRAM, set CONFIG_ROM_ITCM=n in the prj.conf.
+To run from the MRAM, set CONFIG_XIP=y in the prj.conf.
 * User should use the SETOOLS package which can be downloaded from our website for flashing the binaries to MRAM.
 See :ref:`programming_an_application` for more information.